jmart1/SpringHttpError/README.md

 2)  Return `ResponseEntity<SomePojo>` from your controller then have all your business (aka service classes) return `ResponseEntity<SomePojo>` from their methods.
 This is just clunky.
 And if you want to return an error message you can't unless you are returning `ResponsEntity<String>`.

-3)  In your controller classs accept the HttpServletResponse  as input then set the status-code directly on the HttpServletResponse.
-This is not desirable due to either having force your controller methods to decide what the HTTP status-code should be or pass the HttpServletResponse to your service classes.
+3)  In your controller classs accept the `HttpServletResponse` as input then set the status-code directly on the `HttpServletResponse`.
+This is not desirable due to either having force your controller methods to decide what the HTTP status-code should be or pass the `HttpServletResponse` to your service classes.

-4)  Create custom exceptions and map each to a status-code using the @ResponseStatus(HttpStatus httpStatus) annotation.
+4)  Create custom exceptions and map each to a status-code using the `@ResponseStatus(HttpStatus httpStatus)` annotation.
 This is not bad and is getting closer to an ideal solution.
-What this project does is go one step further an created an eception class that can get mapped to *any* HTTP status-code.
+What this project does is go one step further an creates an exception class that can get mapped to *any* HTTP status-code.

 Lets jump right in with some simple use cases.